alialkhatib/alialkhatib.github.io/index.md

 specifically studying Human-Computer Interaction.
 My advisor is [Michael Bernstein][msb].

-*I'm currently at [CHI][CHI2016].
-Please accept my apologies if I'm not able to get back to your messages in a timely manner.*

 I'm working on cooperative labor markets.
 Check my [blog][blog] for more info